patchbae/jekyll-now/_posts/Nature of Code/18-05-11-Tonal-Gravity.md

 After some user testing, I found that just changing the frequency and amplitude of a sine tone got repetitive very quickly.
 So I made a final alteration and had the particle control the rate and volume of a sound file.
 And instead of every particle playing the same sound file, they were randomly assigned a soundfile from a group that I had put together.
 This gave the piece a lot more variation and room for developing differently over time.

-Here is a quick [video](https://www.youtube.com/watch?v=NOpZz9Onoig&feature=youtu.be) of it running:
+Here is a quick [video](https://www.youtube.com/watch?v=NOpZz9Onoig&feature=youtu.be) of it running.

-And here is the source code:
+And here is the [source code](https://github.com/patchbae/patchbae.github.io/tree/master/Tonal%20Gravity).

 Code examples used: